wheybags/freeablo-windows-build/README.md

 |-template.vcxproj.user

 Now run cmake.bat by clicking, or in cmd.exe.
-This will create a build folder with a vs2010 solution inside.
+This will create a new folder called build with a visual studio solution inside.